meshal-binnasban/Marked/README.md

 11- play_point3.sc combines play_point.sc (Point constructor) and play_point2.sc (tag list), and adds bitcode implementation by attaching a list of bits to each regular expression constructor.

-12- play_Point3_noTags.sc is the same as play_point3.sc, but without the tags—only the bitcodes implementation remains.
+12- play_Point3_noTags.sc is the same as play_point3.sc, but without the tags — only the bitcodes implementation remains.

 13- play_point3_BIT.sc is an attempt to implement a new constructor BIT, which is the only constructor that holds bit information.
 It is responsible for collecting bits, instead of having bit lists in all constructors.

+14- play_tags.sc uses tags to record the history of character matches.
+The CHAR constructor now holds both a boolean marked flag and a list of integers as tags.
+Each time a character is matched or unmatched, the shift function updates the boolean value accordingly and appends a corresponding entry to the tags list.
+The popPoints2 function pops the top value from the tag list and updates the boolean flag based on the next value.
+It essentially "unshifts" the effect of the last shift call, reversing one step of the match history.